 We faced our own limits

 We also faced our own limits.
 There were large-scale dysentery epidemics in the displaced persons and refugee camps but there was no generic form of the antibiotic we needed.
-The drug was much too expensive for humanitarian organizations and our efforts to combat the illness were ineffective.
-And we didn’t have the specialized food for children that we have today, so severely malnourished children recovered much less quickly and often abandoned treatment.
+The drug was much too expensive for humanitarian organisations and our efforts to combat the illness were ineffective.
+And we didn’t have the specialised food for children that we have today, so severely malnourished children recovered much less quickly and often abandoned treatment.

 I look back with a profound sadness

 I am left with a great sadness because we lost a huge number of colleagues.
 We don’t know the exact number.
 Our offices were looted and our personnel lists were destroyed so it was impossible to get a precise count.
 However, we believe that at least 200 of our Rwandan colleagues were killed during the genocide.
 I still think that we could have done a better job to try to help them flee.
 We were so surprised by the breadth and radical nature of the events that we didn’t always do what was necessary as an institution to help our colleagues.
-I look back with a profound sadness.”
+I look back with a profound sadness.